basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 ### Erlang VM

-The below statistics describe the Erlang VM.
+The below statistics describe properties of the Erlang VM.

-(14)

 -   **nodename**: The name this node uses to identify itself
 -   **connected_nodes**: A list of the nodes that this node is aware of